Suzuki has launched the 4th generation Jimny mini SUV at its home market in Japan. There’ll be two variants – Jimny and Jimny Sierra.

 Exterior features include LED headlamps with washers, drip rail to prevent water from dripping off the roof, and angled bumper edges for assured climbing over obstacles.

-The fresh interiors feature twin-pod instrument cluster, 7-inch touchscreen infotainment with Apple CarPlay and Android Auto, storage spaces for mobile devices, cup/bottle holders and charging ports.
-The rear seats can be folded for a completely flat luggage space.
+The fresh interiors feature twin-pod instrument cluster, 7-inch touchscreen infotainment with Apple CarPlay & Android Auto connectivity, storage spaces for mobile devices, cup/bottle holders and charging ports.
+The rear seats can be folded for a completely flat luggage space (830-litres).

 Other assistance features include Hill Hold Control and Hill Descent Control.

-Powering the new Jimny is a newly developed 1.5-litre (1,462 cc) 4-cylinder K15B petrol engine that develops 75 kW (102 hp) @ 6,000 rpm and 130 Nm of torque @ 4,000 rpm.
+Powering the new Jimny is a newly developed 1.5-litre (1,462 cc) 4-cylinder K15B petrol engine that develops 102 hp (75 kW) at 6,000 rpm and 130 Nm (96 lb-ft) of torque at 4,000 rpm.
 Transmission is a 5-speed manual or a 4-speed automatic.
 As mentioned earlier, the Jimny is a 4WD with low range transfer case.
 It features 4L mode for maximum torque and traction.

-There is also a small 0.66L 3-cylinder R06A turbo petrol engine on offer.
+There is also a small 0.66L 3-cylinder R06A turbo petrol engine on offer (Japan exclusive).

 Watch the official introduction video below –